There are so many reasons not to eat cows, but here are our top 10:

 2. Cows Have Complex Feelings

 Cows are gentle social animals.
 They have the ability to recognize more than 100 other cows, and they form close friendships with members of their herd.
 Researchers report that cows grieve when their friends or family members die.
-Learn more about cows’ personalities and some of their amazing feats.

 3. Hormones: It’s What’s for Dinner